5.9.6. Entity Statistics

 PersistenceManagerAPI interface on the middle tier and

 PersistenceManagerService on the the client tier.
-Statistics get cached into memory, and as a result, any direct changes to statistics in the database will only be applied after the server restart or after a calling to the
+Statistics is cached in memory, so any direct changes to statistics in the database will be applied only after the server restart or after calling the

 For example, the Filter component uses this number in the Show N rows field.